Lifetime of Love

 So what then is love?
 It does seem that it exists, both in animals and in humans, but it is possibly no longer the same thing as it was before and probably will not be the same thing in the years to come.
 Love, it would seem, is shaped by our perceptions of it and our beliefs about it, which means that it changes as society changes.
 That makes describing love a little bit like hitting a moving target.
 Maybe the best idea, therefore, is to stop trying to define such a nebulous concept into one definition and instead to each keep our own council regarding such a complicated idea.
 Or maybe we can go one step simpler and instead of trying to understand it, simply aim to experience it – to feel it in all its glory and, yes, pain.
 For what is love without the occasional suffering?

-Pinnacles of Love in Travel
+In the Name of Love in Travel

-In Pictures: Mothers and Fathers in C’est La Vie
+Loving Me in C’est La Vie